vasole/pymca/doc/source/install.rst

 Installation steps
 ==================

 *PyMca* supports most operating systems and different version of the Python programming language.

+It can be installed as a stand alone application or as a Python module.
+The later offer a greater flexibility besides the possibility to make use of different features of *PyMca* in your own Python programs.

 Stand-alone Executable
 ----------------------